dart-lang/language/working/1426-extension-types/feature-specification.md

 A similar rule holds for function invocations of the form `id(args)`.

-*This means that members of `E` can be invoked implicitly on `this` inside `E`, just like the members in a non-explicit extension declaration.*
+*This means that members of `E` can be invoked implicitly on `this` inside `E`, just like the members in an implicit extension declaration.*

 An explicit extension declaration may declare one or more non-redirecting factory constructors.
 A factory constructor which is declared in an